netdata/netdata/collectors/ebpf.plugin/README.md

 The dimensions for the traffic charts are created using the destination IPs of the sockets by default.
 This can be changed setting `resolve hostname ips = yes` and restarting Netdata, after this Netdata will create dimensions using the `hostnames` every time that is possible to resolve IPs to their hostnames.
+You can also resolve port numbers to service name setting `resolve service name = yes`.

 #### Default values